jayden-woo/Pathfinding-Visualizer/README.md

 - React for front end
 - ReduxJS Toolkit for managing the application state
 - NodeJS for backend functionality
-- SASS for styling the grid and node elements together with the animations
+- SASS for the node component (for more responsive user interactions) and base styling options
-- Material UI (Core) for styling the rest of the user interface elements
+- Material UI (Core) for styling the other user interface elements and components
 - ESLint for linting and detecting early bugs
 - Prettier for enforcing a consistent style in the code base